The importance of magnification effects in galaxy-galaxy lensing: Magnification bias in halo-mass estimates

 It shows \dM\ as defined in Eq.\,(\ref{eq:massdiff}) as a function of the local slopes \ads\ on the \(x\)- and \(y\)-axis.
 Red values indicate an overestimation of the mass, where we cut off the colour bar for the highest values for better visibility.
-The blue values show an underestimation, while white values means no bias in the mass estimate.
-The upper right quadrant shows consistently red values since \(\ads>1\), while the lower left quadrant has \(\ads<1\) and is consistently blue, as expected from theoretical considerations.
+The blue values show an underestimation, while white values mean no bias in the mass estimate.
+The upper-right quadrant shows consistently red values since \(\ads>1\), while the lower-left quadrant has \(\ads<1\) and is consistently blue, as expected from theoretical considerations.
 In most of the other cases, \ad\ seems to be the decisive factor for the sign of the mass bias, for \(\ad<1\) leading to an underestimation and for \(\ad>1\) leading to an overestimation.
 The slope \as\ influences the total value of the mass bias.
-Besides, even if two points are close in the \ad-\as\ parameter space, they do not exhibit the same colour, i.e., mass bias, which is due to their different \zd.
+Besides, even if two points are close in the \ad-\as\ parameter space, they do not exhibit the same colour, meaning mass bias, due to their different \zd.